 Movement: Caliber DW 8014, diameter 37.00 mm, height: 6.35 mm, in-house, Straumann hairspring with Phillips terminal curve, Swiss Made

 Functions: Hours, minutes, central deadbeat seconds, tourbillon, power reserve

 Lug width: 23.00 mm

 Water resistance: 30 meters

-Strap: Semi-mat dark brown Alligator leather strap with tone on tone stitching, 18-carat rose gold buckle, triple blade folding clasp with new security system, polished, engraved “DeWitt” signature
+Strap: Semi-mat dark brown Alligator leather strap with tone on tone stitching, 18-karat rose gold buckle, triple-blade folding clasp with a new security system, polished, engraved “DeWitt” signature

 Back: Sapphire, screw-down